codexsw/solidity-101/exercises/16-arrays/README.md

 2. Implement the `enqueue` function.
 This function should add an address to the end of the queue.

 3. Implement the `dequeue` function.
 This function should remove the first address from the queue.
+For this you will need to `shift` the array to the left.
+This can be done by using a for loop, moving each element to the left by one position, and then removing the last element from the array using the `pop` method.

 4. Implement the `length` function.
 This function should return the length of the queue.